ibm-cloud-docs/vpc/backup_service_vpc_restore.md

    * A new data volume that was created from **nonbootable** snapshot inherits its properties from the original volume, such as [profile](/docs/vpc?topic=vpc-block-storage-profiles), capacity, storage generation, data, and metadata.
 If the source volume used [customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-customer-managed-encryption), the volume inherits that encryption with the original customer root key (CRK).
 However, you can specify a larger volume size, a different profile of the same storage generation, and a different CRK if you prefer.

-First- and second-generation volume profiles are not interchangeable.
-You can use a backup of a second-generation volume to create another second-generation volume, but you can't switch the volume profile to a first-generation volume profile.
-In the same way, you can use a backup of a first-generation volume to create another first-generation volume with the same data, and you can't switch the new volume to the `sdp` profile.
+First‑ and second‑generation volume profiles are not interchangeable.
+A backup of a second‑generation volume can be used only to create another second‑generation volume, it cannot be used to create a first‑generation volume.
+Similarly, a backup of a first‑generation volume can be used only to create another first‑generation volume with the same data, and the new volume cannot be switched to the `sdp` profile.

 In this release of second-generation storage volumes, consistency group snapshots are not supported.
 {: note}